Fjarik/tnpw2/README.md

 # Contacts - TNPW2
-Sutdentský projekt Kontakty - Technologie pro publikování na Webu II
+Studentský projekt Kontakty - Technologie pro publikování na Webu II

+This repository is achived.
+Project is no longer used.